0xENDER/cpack-msix-generator/README.md

 ### Applications

 > [!IMPORTANT]
-> You must add *at least* add one application implementation to your package in order for the generator not to fail!
+> You must add *at least* one application implementation to your package in order for the generator not to fail!

 #### `cpack_msix_add_application_alias`